codeforcauseorg/pledge/README.md

 ## Building and Running for Production

-1. Generate a full static production build
+1. Generate a full static production build.

    ```sh
    npm run build
    ```

-1. Preview the site as it will appear once deployed
+1. Preview the site as it will appear once deployed.

    ```sh
    npm run serve